+Sometimes.
 Magnesite is a magnesium carbonate mineral with a chemical composition of (MgCO3).
 Magnesite is an important industrial mineral, pure Magnesite is theoretically 47.8% magnesia (MgO) and 52.2% carbon dioxide (CO2).
-It is the source of two-thirds of the world’s magnesia (MgO); 25% is extracted from sea water, with the balance coming largely from brines.
+It is the source of two-thirds of the world’s magnesia (MgO); 25% is extracted from seawater, with the balance coming largely from brines.

 World production of Magnesite is estimated to be 5.96 Mt with China being the major producer.
 Australia produced about 90,000 tonnes in 2013 with South Australia contributing 3,632 tonnes.

 It is named after the presence of magnesium in its composition.
 Magnesite usually forms during the alteration of magnesium-rich rocks or carbonate rocks by metamorphism or chemical weathering.
-Magnesite is a specialised cementitious product that is based on Magnesium Oxychloride (or Magnesium Oxysulphate) cements.
+Magnesite is a specialised cementitious product that is based on Magnesium Oxychloride (or Magnesium Oxysulphate) types of cement.

 The most common form involves the reaction between a Magnesium Chloride solution and Magnesium Hydroxide powder to form the cement binder.
 The finished product also contains a filling material which is commonly sawdust, wood fibres, cork, or can also contain ASBESTOS.